Living with Prostate Cancer

 Other things to think about while choosing a doctor are: ![]()

-• Does your health insurance cover it
+- Does your health insurance cover the treatment?

-• Are they analytical
+- Are they compassionate?

 Detect it, Treat it, Defeat it!